rachelambda/hex.vim/doc/hex.md

 	Toggles the current buffer between normal and hex view
 ```

-This plugin doesn't have any settings
+This plugin does not have any settings